Plankton555/Odin/README.md

 How to compile
 ----

-To successfully compile, this project needs two specific system environment variables. `%BWAPI_DIR%` shall point to the BWAPI-installation and `%BOOST_DIR%` shall point to the boost directory.
+To successfully compile, this project needs two specific system environment variables. '%BWAPI_DIR%' shall point to the BWAPI-installation and '%BOOST_DIR%' shall point to the boost directory.
 Also, one needs to install the [Boost-binaries](http://sourceforge.net/projects/boost/files/boost-binaries/1.55.0/boost_1_55_0-msvc-9.0-32.exe/download) in the same directory.

 How to run
 ----

+The 'odin_data' folder should be placed at 'Starcraft/bwapi-data/Odin/odin_data' in order for the bot to function correctly.
+If this folder is not in the correct place, the behaviour of the bot is undefined.
-Copy the generated .dll-file to the proper location (usually `Starcraft/bwapi-data/AI/`, but look in your `BWAPI.ini`-file to be sure).
-Inject the dll to the Starcraft-process, eg with ChaosLauncher.
+Copy the generated .dll-file to the proper location (usually 'Starcraft/bwapi-data/AI/', but look in your 'BWAPI.ini' file to be sure).
+Inject the dll file into the Starcraft process, eg. using ChaosLauncher.